prabhakk-mw/devcontainer-features/README.md

-# Development Container Feature for MATLAB
+# MATLAB Feature for Development Containers

-## Overview

-This repository contains a [Feature](https://containers.dev/implementors/features/) for using MATLAB&reg; in a [Development Container](https://containers.dev/).
+This repository contains the MATLAB&reg; [Feature](https://github.com/devcontainers/features/) for using MATLAB in development containers.
+To get started, see [Run MATLAB in Github&trade; Codespaces](https://github.com/mathworks-ref-arch/matlab-codespaces).

 ### `matlab`

-Installs MATLAB, Simulink&reg;, and other MathWorks&trade; products or support packages into container via [`mpm`](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md)
+The MATLAB Feature installs MATLAB, Simulink&reg;, and other MathWorks&trade; products or support packages into a dev container using [`MATLAB Package Manager`](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/MPM.md).
+For example, to install MATLAB `R2024a` with Symbolic Math Toolbox in a `ubuntu` base image, use this `devcontainer.json` configuration:

 ```json
 {
     "image": "mcr.microsoft.com/devcontainers/base:ubuntu",